Timeline

 First "Memory Book" published for the Class of 1947.

-Blue and Gold Teams are established and other notable events.
+Blue and Gold Teams are established.

 The Christopher's are formed to put faith into action.